tytydraco/yessleep/out/Unit_6B.md

 When I was close to grabbing the gun, he tackled me again, and he pulled me up by my collar, and we slammed into the wall.

 He slammed my head so hard I thought I saw stars.
-My back was against the wall, and I could see from his face a very angry and possessed-looking Luke.
+My back was against the wall, and I could see from within the darkness and blonde hair, a very angry and possessed Luke.

 "Luke?"
 I choked out.
 "What the hell—?"